French Furnished Lettings

 Itemised Regime – “Régime Réel Simplifié” (“RRS”)

 Taxpayers within the Micro-BIC scope by default may opt for the itemised regime when filing their income tax return.
-To apply for the RRS in respect of 2025 rentals, the option must be filed before May/June 2025 which is the filing deadline for the return reporting 2024 income.
+To apply for the RRS in respect of 2026 rentals, the option must be filed before May/June 2026 which is the filing deadline for the return reporting 2025 income.

 Furnished lettings carried out by two or more co-owners are treated as a société de fait and assessed under the RRS regardless of turnover levels.

-Income Tax Rates & Payments
+Income Tax Rates and Payments

 French residents